Date: Oct 25, 2022

-By Larissa Hauck, Art Collections Consultant, and Kristin Stoesz, Art Collections Registrar
+By Larissa Hauck, former Art Collections Officer, and Kristin Stoesz, Art Collections Registrar

-How often do you think the AFA Art Placement staff discovers an unknown and robust collection of Alberta art while out on assignment?
+How often do you imagine AFA staff will discover an unknown collection of Alberta art while out on assignment?
 Well, it’s happened at least once!

-The Alberta Foundation for the Arts Art Placement Program began in 1976 as a way to ensure Albertans have the opportunity to enjoy the collection and enhance public spaces in government offices and buildings, non-profit institutions, and organizations.
-The AFA currently has approximately 150 Art Placement program loans throughout Alberta.
+The AFA's Art Placement Program began in 1976 as a way to ensure Albertans have the opportunity to enjoy the collection and enhance public spaces in government offices and buildings, and nonprofit organizations.
+The AFA currently has more than 100 Art Placement Program loans throughout Alberta.

 Expo 86 Scan

-This is the Earth, Joane Cardinal-Schubert, 1985, oil pastel on paper
+Dr. Joane Cardinal-Schubert, This is the Earth, 1985, oil pastel on paper

-The AFA collection continues to grow through acquisition methods including the Art Acquisition by Application Program, Curatorial Acquisition Program and through generous donations by individuals and organizations such as the Public Affairs Bureau.
+The AFA Art Collection continues to grow through acquisition methods including the Art Acquisition by Application Program, Curatorial Acquisition Program and through generous donations by individuals and organizations.